ECB gives Greece thumbs up with funding boost

 Emergency funding has been held steady at around 89 billion euros since late June, hurting an economy that is already in recession and has shrunk by a quarter since the start of the country's troubles.

-The bank also kept interest rates steady and said that its 1 trillion euro plus asset buying program is working as planned boosting lending and lifting inflation back toward the bank's target of just below 2 percent.
+The bank also kept interest rates steady and said that its 1 trillion euro plus asset buying programme is working as planned boosting lending and lifting inflation back towards the bank's target of just below 2 percent.

 Draghi repeated that the banks would fully implement the scheme, set to last at least until September 2016, and said the bank had more tools at its disposal if necessary.